timorodr/sealproject1/readme.md

 ## Description on Project

-> I am creating a Pokemon fight club app based on weight class.
-The user will input their own weight and based on that a host of pokemon in your weight class will be the pokemon you would have to fight if you were a pokemon.
+> I am creating a searchable pokedex and Pokemon fight club app based on weight class.
+The user will input their own weight and based on that, a host of pokemon in your weight class will be the pokemon you would have to fight if you were a pokemon.

 ## Details about the API